-Between the highest mountains in Spain and the Mediterranean Sea, Las Alpujarras is one of the most enchanting and beautiful regions in the world …
+From the peaks of Spain's highest mountains to the southern sierras and the Mediterranean beyond, Las Alpujarras is one of the most enchanting and beautiful regions in the world.

 Between the highest mountains in Spain and the Mediterranean Sea, Las Alpujarras is one of the most enchanting and beautiful regions in the world.